-We are pleased to present the 2019 Comprehensive Annual Financial Report (CAFR) for the Teachers' Retirement System of Louisiana (TRSL).
-This report is a collaborative effort by the TRSL staff and its advisors, providing a detailed account of TRSL activities and operations, including our financial position, investment performance, statutory compliance, demographic makeup, and fund stewardship for the fiscal year ended June 30, 2019.
+It is our privilege to present the 2020 Comprehensive Annual Financial Report (CAFR) for the Teachers' Retirement System of Louisiana (TRSL).
+The CAFR provides a detailed account of the retirement system's activities and operations, including financial position, investment performance, statutory compliance, demographic makeup, and fund stewardship for the fiscal year ended June 30, 2020.